 Hello, Ideas for the Home by Kenarry® friends!
-I’m Pam from The Birch Cottage and I’m so grateful to be back again this month to share with you how to make a Cheese Cutting Board from ceramic tile.
+I’m Pam from The Birch Cottage and I’m so grateful to be back again this month to share with you how to make a DIY Cutting Board from ceramic tile.
 This is a super easy project that makes for a great Mother’s Day gift, Father’s Day gift, wedding shower gift or any occasion gift.

-How to Make a Cheese Cutting Board from Ceramic Tile
+How to Make a DIY Cutting Board from Ceramic Tile

 Disclosure: This blog post contains affiliate links for products or services we think you’ll like.
 This means if you make a purchase from one of these links, we’ll make a small commission at no additional cost to you so we can keep the great ideas for the home coming your way.
 All opinions expressed are our own, derived from our personal experience.